It's Five O'Clock Somewhere: Chart performance

 "It's Five O'Clock Somewhere" debuted at number 31 on the U.S. Billboard Hot Country Songs for the week of June 21, 2003.
 The song held the number 1 position for 7 consecutive weeks, falling to number 2 on the chart dated September 27, 2003, while Dierks Bentley's "What Was I Thinkin'" overtook it at number 1.
 On the following chart (October 4), Bentley's song fell, allowing "It's Five O'Clock Somewhere" to return to number 1 for an eighth and final week.
 Twenty years after its release, "It's Five O'Clock Somewhere" re-entered the Hot Country Songs chart at number 22 on the listing dated September 16, 2023, following Buffett's death on September 1 of the same year.

 With its eight-week run at number one, the song tied a record with Lonestar's "Amazed" for having the longest run at number one on Hot Country Songs since Nielsen Broadcast Data Systems was initiated in 1990.
 Nineteen years later, this record would be surpassed by Morgan Wallen's "You Proof", which spent ten non-consecutive weeks at number one on Country Airplay.

-The song has sold 1,332,000 digital copies in the US as of April 2014, and has been certified three-times platinum.
+The song has sold 1,332,000 digital copies in the US as of April 2014, and has been certified five-times platinum.